individkid/sidegeo/README.md

   * --bind binds Lua function to function key in console
   * --yield allow other files and command line options to proceed
   * --call takes Lua function and arguments to start

+The --call --yield --inject -F commands synchronize actions.
+To wait for a --call Lua script to complete before proceeding, issue --injectFthis --callLuaScript --yield.
+The --inject disables the current file after --yield allows injected options to be executed.
+The --call kicks off the Lua script.
+A -F injected by the Lua script will be after the one injected by the --inject, because -F is processed by the same thread as the -inject.

 The constants set by --configure change behaviors by degree.